agan2023416/workers/images-gen/README.md

 **POST** `/images/generate`

 Generate an image from a text prompt with automatic provider selection and fallback.
+If generation succeeds, the image is automatically uploaded to R2 and a static CDN URL is returned.
+When `R2_CUSTOM_DOMAIN` is configured, the URL will look like `https://cdn.example.com/ai/YYYY/MM/....webp`.
+Otherwise it will fall back to the Worker proxy route.

+- articleId: optional.
+When provided, images are stored under `articles/{articleId}/...`; otherwise under `ai/YYYY/MM/...`.
+- provider: optional.
+One of `replicate`, `fal`, `unsplash`.
+Leave empty to auto-select by priority.

 #### Request Body